6 reasons to walk the Settle to Carlisle Way

 By Mark Wright

 Stretching from the limestone country of the Yorkshire Dales to the pleasant farmlands of Cumbria’s Eden Valley, the Settle to Carlisle Railway is undoubtedly one of Britain’s most scenic rail journeys.
-Our latest walking holiday, the Settle to Carlisle Way allows you to enjoy that same stunning landscape at a much more gentle pace.
-We’re incredibly excited about this holiday and we believe there are many reasons to sign up and experience the Settle to Carlisle Way this summer – here are just six of them!
+The Settle to Carlisle Way allows you to enjoy that same stunning landscape at a much more gentle pace.
+We’re incredibly excited about this holiday and we believe there are many reasons to sign up and experience the Settle to Carlisle Way next year – here are just six of them!

 The limestone country of the Yorkshire Dales is an enthralling landscape where becks can suddenly disappear underground only to reappear as springs several miles away!
 Deep beneath the ground is a world of caves and tunnels shaped by the rainwater working through the bedrock.
 All around are potholes, shake holes and limestone outcrops.